JonnyBro/beatrun/README.md

 - [ ] Gamemodes menu

 ## Fixes and changes from previous version
+* Hopefully fixed a bug with sliding/diving and stucking in the animation.
+Let me know on Github Issues if you can reproduce it again!
 * All mentioned issues with sliding or grapple fixed with new VManip version.
 * You can now dive to your death =)
 * Kick glitch version toggle.